Can I Use My Hair Straightners in the UK or Europe?

-(Or anywhere else that uses 110V)
+(Or anywhere else that uses 230V)

 If They are Dual Voltage

 How much current do they draw?
-Cheap adaptors that you may get in a pound shop are cheap for a reason.
+Cheap adaptors that you may get in a pound shop / dollar store are cheap for a reason.
 Usually they are rated for a very low current - maybe just 1 or 2 amps and they often will not even give a rating on the packaging so you can't even tell.

 Working out the current that a pair of hair straighteners will draw is not so simple either.
 We have seen GHDs which claim that they use 35 watts.
 Whilst they may only use 35 watts once they are up to temperature you can bet that they use a whole lot more in the initial warm up, in fact we've seen measurements of 300 watts.
 On a UK supply of 240V 300 watts will only require 1.25 amps but when you try to extract the same amount of power out of a 110V supply it will draw 2.7 amps which will likely be more than a cheap adaptor is comfortable handling.
-You may get away with it as it is not drawing this current over an extended time, but then again you may set fire to your hotel room! here's a decent unearthed adaptor that can handle the current.
+You may get away with it as it is not drawing this current over an extended time, but then again you may set fire to your hotel room!

 If They are not Dual Voltage

-Buy a cheap set when you get there.
+- Buy a cheap set when you get there.

-Treat yourself to a new set of dual voltage straighteners before you leave.
+- Treat yourself to a new set of dual voltage straighteners before you leave.